staltz/ppppp-db/protospec.md

   metadata: {
     dataHash: null // MUST be null
     dataSize: 0 // MUST be 0
-    identity: string // MUST be an ID
+    account: string // MUST be an ID
-    identityTips: null // MUST be null
+    accountTips: null // MUST be null
     tangles: {} // MUST be empty object
     domain: string
     v: 2